-The Company has had net losses since inception and has an accumulated deficit of approximately \$11,100,000 at December 31, 2023.
-In addition, as of December 31, 2023 and December 31 2022, the Company had liabilities of approximately \$1,406,000 and \$1,069,000, respectively, approximately 33% and 50%, respectively, of which is with related parties.
-The Company has no cash at December 31, 2023 and remains dependent on related parties for much of its financing.
+The Company has had net losses since inception and has an accumulated deficit of approximately \$15,430,000 at December 31, 2024.
+As of December 31, 2024, the Company had liabilities of approximately \$1,478,000, a significant portion of which is with related parties.
+The Company has minimal cash at December 31, 2024 and remains dependent on related parties for much of its financing.
 The Company expects that operating losses and negative cash flows from operations will occur for at least the next several years, and the Company will need to access additional funds to achieve its strategic goals with respect to the sublicensed technology.
-The Company completed a private offering of shares of its common stock raising net proceeds of \$60,500 in the year ended December 31, 2022 - See Note D.
+The Company is in discussions with investment bankers and individual investors with respect to raising additional capital for the Company and potentially up-listing to NASDAQ exchange.

-Sanovas has paid a significant portion of the Company's operating expenses through December 2023, and was owed approximately \$3,000 as of December 31, 2023 by the Company.
-The Company issued 363,362 and 939,802 shares of its common stock to offset amounts due to Sanovas for payment of expenses on behalf of the Company of \$1,090,087 and \$939,802 during the years ended December 31, 2023 and 2022, respectively. (see Note C).
+Sanovas has paid a significant portion of the Company's operating expenses through December 2024, and was owed approximately \$16,000 as of December 31, 2024 by the Company.
+The Company issued 296,000 and 363,362 shares of its common stock to offset amounts due to Sanovas for payment of expenses on behalf of the Company of \$666,000 and \$1,090,087 during the years ended December 31, 2024 and 2023, respectively.
+In 2024, the Company also issued 75,000 shares of its common stock as settlement of an account payable of \$150,000 due to a vendor and issued 55,555 shares of its common stock valued at \$125,000 to a vendor for investor relation services.

-As of the date of this report, the Company does not have adequate resources to fund its operations through the next twelve months without advances from affiliates, considering any potential future milestone payments that it may receive under any new collaborations that it may enter into in the future or any future capital raising transactions.
+As of the date of this report, the Company does not have adequate resources to fund its operations through March 2026 without considering any potential future milestone payments that it may receive under any new collaborations that it may enter into in the future or any future capital raising transactions.
 The Company will need to raise additional funding to complete the development of its products and commence the market launch, assuming regulatory approval is obtained.
 The Company does not know whether additional financing will be available when needed, whether it will be available on favorable terms, or if it will be available at all.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.